TechStarsCommunity/FE-Online_Library/README.md

     git push origin your-branch-name
     ```

 8. Create a pull request on the GitHub repository.
-Be sure to include a descriptive title and a detailed description of the changes you made.
+Be sure to include a descriptive title and a detailed description of your changes.

 9. Wait for a maintainer to review your changes and merge them into the main branch.